 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D200 (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the D200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D200 was succeeded by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Pentax K-70 Manual.
+Further information on the features and operation of the D200 and K-70 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Pentax K-70 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D200 or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.